 Flying budget airlines can be easy and cost effective, and the 88.5 million passengers that fly Easyjet every year agree (according to Airline Travel Genius).
 I have used EasyJet several times as it is one of my go-to airlines for low airfares when I travel in Europe.

 However, you may have read my post on my ordeal in Rome with an EasyJet boarding pass.
-Well, a colleague just finished telling me about her encounter with EasyJet so I want to make sure to pass on this information with you so you won’t be caught unaware and have to pay these fees.
+Well, a colleague told me about her encounter with EasyJet so I want to make sure to pass on this information with you so you won’t be caught unaware and have to pay these fees.

 When they got to Paris they had to check their bags for the trip to Prague.
-Thankfully, they were able to check the first bag for free.
-However, as they were traveling for 2 weeks she and her husband had more than one checked bag each (clearly, she didn’t read my post on packing when I went to Ecuador).
+They were able to check the first bag for free.
+However, as they were traveling for 2 weeks, she and her husband had more than one checked bag each (clearly, she didn’t read my post on packing when I went to Ecuador).

 So how can you avoid this if you are traveling with EasyJet?

-Read all emails that you are sent from EasyJet.
+- Read all emails that you are sent from EasyJet.
 They do tell you what their fees are, but it’s in that fine print that no one seems to take the time to read.

-And what would I have done had I gotten to the gate and was told I had to pay $813?
+What would I have done had I gotten to the gate and was told I had to pay $813?
 I would have given clothes away or thrown them out.
 Seriously.
 I would NEVER pay that much money to check a bag.

 I would have taken those things out that I really like and let everything else go.
 Thankfully my friend and her husband weren’t too upset about having to pay this fee and they still have a wonderful vacation.

 Is It Safe To Fly Budget Airlines?